Model European Union Strasbourg: Conference

 Model European Union Strasbourg is a simulation of European Union Politics and legislative procedures.
 It usually features two legislative proposals for a Directive and a Regulation, which are selected by the Organising Team on the basis of importance and currency of topics.
+This year`s DGs, Michael and Maddalena, are currently gearing up for MEUS 2026, hoping to build on the success of previous editions.

 Participants are divided into Members of Parliament (MEPs), Ministers in the Council of the European Union, Interpreters, Journalists and Lobbyists.
 MEPs and Ministers discuss the chosen Directive and Regulation proposing amendments according to their interests, aiming at reaching consensus between the two Chambers.
 This is achieved by following the same Ordinary Legislative Procedure that real MEPs adopt in the exact setting and location of the European Parliament.
 Meanwhile, Lobbyists try to push forward their agenda and influence the final decision on the two pieces of legislation, while Interpreters ensure accurate and engaging simultaneous interpretation of the whole process in around 10 languages.
 Everything is carefully documented both visually and verbally by Journalists.

 Model European Union Strasbourg has its own newspaper, which not only covers the legal procedure, but also provides interviews with stakeholders and background information.
 The journalist team of each edition chooses the name for the newspaper and the whole team contributes to its daily issue.
 Additionally, a press conference in which journalists can ask questions to MEPs and Ministers takes place on a daily basis.
 Not only are these press conferences helpful for journalists, but they also make it easier for all stakeholders to keep up with the development of the negotiations in both Chambers.